 8. Great introductions get people excited to read on

-Check out how our Blog Intro Generator can help you create exciting intros.
+Check out how our AI-Powered Blog Intro Generator can help you create exciting intros.

 As an SEO best-practice, you should also include your main keyword in the first 150 characters of your body text.

-9. Subheadings helps your reader find relevant information faster
+9. Subheadings help your reader find relevant information faster

 Don’t think that every site visitor will read your article from start to finish.
 Chances are you already knew about a couple of the tips we’re providing.
 The Subheadings might have helped you to consume value faster.